dennisli51/dennisli51.github.io/pages/about.md

 ---

 Hello!
-I'm Dennis, and I'm currently a freshman (Class of 2024) at Carnegie Mellon University majoring in Logic & Computation.
-I am intending to add an additional major in either Math or Computer Science.
+I'm Dennis, and I'm currently a freshman (Class of 2024) at Carnegie Mellon University majoring in Logic & Computation (intending to add an additional major in either Math or Computer Science).

 ### TBD